 Any individual, including a third party, may make a report concerning sexual misconduct.
-Complainants and third parties are encouraged to report sexual misconduct as soon as possible to allow the University to respond promptly and effectively.
+Complainants and third-parties are encouraged to report sexual misconduct as soon as possible to allow the University to respond promptly and effectively.

-The Title IX Coordinator (or designee) such as the Assistant Director of Student Conduct, has authority to institute corrective measures for reports of alleged violations of this Policy.
+The Title IX Coordinator (or designee) the Dean of Students, Senior Vice President for Institutional Effective (or designee), Senior Associate Vice President for Human Resources, and University President (or designee) have has authority to institute corrective measures for reports of alleged violations of this Policy.
 Mandated reports to the Title IX Coordinator by Officials, Volunteers and Employees shall not automatically result in corrective measures being instituted.
 Individuals are encouraged to report sexual misconduct directly to the Title IX Coordinator, through the University's electronic and anonymous reporting systems or by filing a Formal Complaint.

-1. Reports the Title IX Coordinator
+1. Reports to the Title IX Coordinator